brian-dawn/gitbook-plugin-klipse/README.md

 This plugin allows you to embed klipse: https://github.com/viebel/klipse in gitbook projects.

 Klipse allows code snippets in your gitbooks to be live and interactive.
-The code is evaluated as you type or when you press `Ctrl-Enter`,
+The code is evaluated as you type or when you press `Ctrl-Enter`.

 To enable this plugin add `klipse` to your `book.json` plugins.